Behavior

 5. Get Help Before Frustration Turns Into Fear

 If growling, snapping, or guarding behaviors are involved, it’s worth bringing in professional support sooner rather than later.
-Not because your dog is “dangerous,” but because early guidance prevents patterns from hardening.
+Early guidance can prevent these patterns from becoming harder — and potentially less safe — to manage.

 Can Pet Insurance Help With Behavioral Issues?